aishwarya-dangat/aishwarya-dangat/README.md

 ---

-*Currently exploring PhD opportunities in cognitive neuroscience and psychophysiology across Europe.*
+*Actively applying for PhD positions in psychophysiology and computational neuroscience across Europe.*